AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/RaspberryPi-Pico-W.md

 0. To program using the bootloader, press BOOTSEL button while connecting Raspberry Pi Pico W through a USB cable - it should be recognized as a Mass Storage device.
 0. Copy the .uf2 file to the open Mass Storage device folder.
-0. After Pico will be programmed, reset and start running the code.
+0. Once Pico have been programmed the board restart and start running the code.

 ## Connecting to the LwM2M Server